-The logos of the r4d programme and of the funders SDC and SNSF are available for download on the r4d website.
+The logos of the r4d programme and of the funders SDC and SNSF are available for download as vector files .eps as well as .png or .jpg on the r4d website (r4d programme branding and logos).

 Alternatively, the following box can be used as graphic element.
+The .png of the box is provided as download.

-2 SNSF Regulations on valorisation, branding and open access
+2. SNSF Regulations on valorisation, branding and open access